daniel-wrench/reynolds_scales_project/README.md

 ## To-do

+JOB REQS:
+    - 7-9min/file/core = up to 7 hour for full 28-year dataset, using all 256 cores and a total of 130GB (but may need to request at least 1GB per core; could change this later to reduce mem request)

-1. Clean repo, names, outlier cleaning
+1. Separate merging and cleaning in code
-2. Run on 3 years of data, note times for full 256 cores
-3. Run on 12h, 8h, 4h, for full dataset
+1. Re-run plots and stats to check against final results
+1. Go through proof
+    - fix db/B0 units (should be dimensionless)
+    - change title
+    - submit
-3. Talk through pipeline with Tulasi
+1. Talk through pipeline with Tulasi
-    - combine with master_stats fn in time series repo?
+    - combine with master_stats fn in time series repo, also using flipbook codes?
     - spectral smoothing bottleneck?
+    - using np for alfven speed?
-    - omni vars?
+    - remove omni vars
-    - save raw and analytical values at native cadence? (currently do this with just the raw vars)
+3. (Run on 8h, 4h, for full dataset again)
 5. Update instructions here (copy docstring), pipeline diagram?
 4. Merge with master branch
 6. Publish new version of repo